rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

 ## The problem

-So the problem I ran into and why I'm writing this blog post is picom animations for moving, resizing, and dragging windows in bspwm.
+the problem I ran into and why I'm writing this blog post is picom animations for moving, resizing, and dragging windows in bspwm.
-Now this sounds easy untill you realise picom doesn't have specific triggers for resizing or moving windows, it all has to be done by the same animation.
+Now this sounds easy until you realise picom doesn't have specific triggers for resizing or moving windows, it all has to be done by the same animation.

-So my first thought was 'just use the preset animation `geometry`':
+my first thought was 'just use the preset animation `geometry`':

 ```text {linenos=inline}
 animations =(